-We’re discussing the significance of God restoring light on the first day of creation week.
-This starts in verse 3 of Genesis 1.
-Prior to this, in verse 1 it says ‘In the beginning God created (bara)…’ But, During this 1st and until the 5th day the verb bara – ex nihilo creation – is not used.
+We’re discussing the significance of God restoring light on the first day of creation week; this starts in verse 3 of Genesis 1.
+Before this, in verse 1, it says, “In the beginning God created (bara)…” But, During this 1st and until the 5th day, the verb bara – ex nihilo creation – is not used.
 We have discussed Big Bang at length, that was the original bara — the creation of time and space from God’s Spirit.
-Considering the chronology of these events, 13.8 billion years ago and 4.5 billion for Earth, the absence of bara should not be surprising.
-Gen. 1.3 is not the original creation–Earth already exists–this is a REjuvenation of Earth’s environment … in preparation for humankind.
+Considering the chronology of these events, 13.8 billion years ago, and 4.5 billion for Earth, the absence of bara should not be surprising.
+Gen. 1.3 is not the original creation–Earth already exists–this is a REjuvenation of Earth’s environment, in preparation for humankind.

 3. And God said, Let there be light: and there was light.